thedavecarroll/thedavecarroll.com/_posts/2022-08-30-questions-from-powershell-forums-user.md

 The past years' challenges from IronScripter and Advent of Code are still available.
 Assign yourself the task of checking them out.

-## Question 3

-*Did you have a mentor in your process of learning Powershell?*
+## 3. Did you have a mentor in your process of learning Powershell?

 No, I don't think so.
 At least not a single individual.